 I set aside a certain percentage of my income for taxes (about 5% every month).

 Self-employment taxes aren’t usually paid upfront like regular income and I didn’t want to have a shock come tax time.

 My estimate turned out to be right so I had enough for my taxes.
 Taxes owed on 2019 income are due by Sept 1.

 I’m not exactly a math or numbers inclined person and I was able to file it properly via Simple Tax.

-I triple checked the details against all my receipts and income before submitting to CRA.
+I triple-checked the details against all my receipts and income before submitting them to CRA.

 I received a notification from CRA the next day via email.

 However, my tax situation isn’t complicated.
 It’s just me, not a corporation and I don’t have any employees.

 I did research accountants to have on hand in case I need one at some point or when I file 2020 taxes.